rafali25/Constrastive-deepfake-detection/readme.md

-# Fooling the Forgers: A Multi-Stage Framework for Audio Deepfake Detection
+# Fooling the Forgers: A Multi-Stage Framework for Audio Deepfake Detection(Code will be uploaded soon)

 ## 📜 Overview
 Audio deepfakes pose a significant threat to digital trust and security.
 In this paper, we introduce a **multi-stage framework** for detecting audio deepfakes using **Generative Adversarial Networks (GANs) and contrastive learning**.
 Our approach enhances detection performance by: